Going for a job interview?

 To help you navigate thru the requirements for this highly sought-after occupation we’ve created a comprehensive guide focusing on New Brunswick Security Guard Training.

-The Private Investigators and Security Services Act, 2011 requires individuals to hold a valid security guard or private investigators licence while employed by a licensed security business in New Brunswick.
-The licence is only valid for that particular business.
+The Private Investigators and Security Services Act, 2011 requires individuals to hold a valid security guard or private investigators license while employed by a licensed security business in New Brunswick.
+The license is only valid for that particular business.
 This act governs all aspects of mandatory security guard training and equipment requirements as well as the issuing, renewal, and cancellation of security guard licenses.

 The Private Investigators and Security Services Act, 2011 defines security personnel as “a person who guards or patrols or provides other security services for the purpose of protecting persons or property and includes a person who

 - supervises and inspects security guards while they are guarding or patrolling, or